uittorio/javascript-kata/README.md

 # javascript-kata
-Just some katas about javascript copied from jskata.org
+Just some katas about javascript, to learn javascript